l-palermo/react-amplify-app/README.md

 > First approach to include AWS amplify to a react app.

 `todo:
-home page label on hover logo link
+why npm do not allow to add commands like --watch to the standard one?? home page label on hover logo link
 Review test and code structure
 Think of passing the context function as a prop to avoid UI component dependency.